howardjohn/gateway-api-bench/README.md

 * Nginx, Traefik, and Envoy Gateway all have poor interactions with other implementations leading to invalid status messages.
 * Traefik stands out as by far the slowest implementation.
 * Cilium, Istio, and Kong show the fastest update times (each roughly the same).
-* Kgateway, Envoy, and Nginx (in that order) trail behind a bit, but have pretty reasonable results.
+* Kgateway, Envoy Gateway, and Nginx (in that order) trail behind a bit, but have pretty reasonable results.
 * While all implementations have a spike in CPU during their turn, Nginx consistently spikes in CPU when *unrelated controllers* are running.
 This indicates it is unable to ignore (from a performance perspective) configurations that are not intended for it.
 Kong shows similar behavior but to a lesser extent.
 * In terms of *number* of writes, we see a few differences.
-Envoy and Kong tend to write a lot, while the others write less frequently (differing slightly depending on the scenario).
+Envoy Gateway and Kong tend to write a lot, while the others write less frequently (differing slightly depending on the scenario).
 There is no true "best" value here; writing too often may lead to excessive costs, while not writing enough may lead to low responsiveness.
   However, this is not necessarily directly correlated.
 While Kong writes a lot, it also has very fast response times.
-In contrast, Envoy writes a lot but is on the slower side.
+In contrast, Envoy Gateway writes a lot but is on the slower side.
 * Looking at the graphs also gives some interesting insights.
-  * Envoy speeds up at the end of setup, and slows down at the end of teardown.
+  * Envoy Gateway speeds up at the end of setup, and slows down at the end of teardown.
 I would **guess** this has to do with favoring updates to the HTTPRoutes themselves during the slow times.
   * In contrast, Kgateway tends to initially write fast then slow down towards the end of setup (tear down, however, remains fast).

 ## Route propagation time